ashuio/shavee/README.md

 In this mode the program looks for a Yubikey on login and uses it's HMAC mode on SLOT 2 along with your password to derive the final encryption key.

-Yubikey mode is set with the `-f` flag.
+Yubikey mode is set with the `-y` flag.

 **NOTE** It currently only reads the SLOT 2 of the Yubikey for HMAC.